luisgbm/lfs-scripts/README.md

 # lfs-scripts :penguin:
-Instructions and scripts to build LFS (Linux From Scratch), version 10.1, as simply as possible (I know, not that simple, but anyway).
+Instructions and scripts to build LFS (Linux From Scratch), version 10.1.
+I'm performing the build on a Fedora 34 Workstation.

 # Foreword